russell-mason/ai-examples/Microsoft/MicrosoftSemanticKernel.Examples/README.md

 Demonstrates how ConversationSummaryPlugin, a pre-built Microsoft plugin, can take a block of text and create a summary from it.
 Model: gpt-4o-mini

+- **OpenApiPluginExample**
+Demonstrates how to import an Open API schema that infers a set of functions that can then be used automatically given the context of a prompt.
+**N.B.** See the **OpenApiWebApi** project for the API used in this example.
+Model: gpt-4o-mini

 - **PersonalDetailsPluginExample**
 Demonstrates how to create a custom plugin that provides some data that can then be included in prompt queries.
 Model: gpt-4o-mini